 Document your observations.
 Make sure you are at the correct location.
-Make sure you have your written authorization in your possession (whether a warrant, a subpoena, or written permission from the owner of the data).
-Begin the documentation process by placing a small digital audio recorder in your shirt pocket after you turn it on and state your name, the date, the time, the time zone, the location (either address or geopolar coordinates) and your case number if you have one.
+Make sure you have your written authorization in your possession (whether a warrant, a subpoena, or written permission from the data owner).
+Begin the documentation process by placing a small digital audio recorder in your shirt pocket after you turn it on and state your name, date, time zone, location (either address or geopolar coordinates), and your case number if you have one.
 Do not shut off the recorder until you depart the scene.
-If you are in a two-party state (where all parties are required to be notified that you are making an audio recording) make sure you obtain oral permission to record from each person you speak to.
-If they decline to give you that permission, advise them not to speak or to leave the scene immediately but do not stop the recording.
-It will become evidence at some point (usually the moment the recording is stopped) and any break in the record of your activities will diminish the credibility of what you are doing.
+If you are in a two-party state (where all parties are required to be notified that you are making an audio recording), make sure you obtain oral permission to record from each person you speak to.
+If they decline to give you that permission, advise them not to speak or leave the scene immediately but do not stop the recording.
+It will become evidence at some point (usually the moment the recording is stopped), and any break in the record of your activities will diminish the credibility of what you are doing.

 Take photographs of EVERYTHING!
 Take pictures of the area surrounding the building where the computer equipment is located.
-Make sure the camera is capable of recording the date, time, and geopolar coordinates where the picture was taken.
+Make sure the camera can record the date, time, and geopolar coordinates where the picture was taken.
 Include people in the pictures if they are present.
 You may need them as your investigation progresses.
 Photograph the street address of the location of the computer equipment, either on the building itself on at the curb with the building in view.
-Photograph the entrance to show that there is or is not evidence of a

 Begin taking pictures as soon as you enter the building and orally record what you are photographing.
-You may use a video recorder if you like but general individual pictures are better as your evidence is presented.
-Remember too, that if you are relying on the audio portion of the video recorder as your audio record when you shut off the camera the audio stops.
+If you like, you may use a video recorder, but general individual pictures are better as your evidence is presented.
+Remember, too, that if you are relying on the audio portion of the video recorder as your audio record when you shut off the camera, the audio stops.
 You want to avoid that if you can.

 Rule Number Three: